VaughnVernon/IDDD_Samples/README.md

 ```

 This automatically downloads Gradle and builds the project, including running the tests.
+It will also download a Java toolchain that is appropriate
+ for compiling and running the project, if none can be found
+ locally.

 The Gradle build using Maven repositories was provided by
 Michael Andrews (Github michaelajr and Twitter @MichaelAJr).